Badruddin Ajmal

-M. Badruddin Ajmal (born 12 February 1950) is an Indian businessman, politician, philanthropist and Islamic theologian from the state of Assam.
-He is the state-president of Jamiat Ulama-e-Hind for Assam.
-He is the incumbent MP from Dhubri constituency.
+Badruddin Ajmal (born 12 February 1950) is an Indian businessman, politician, philanthropist and Islamic theologian from the state of Assam.
+He is the state-president of Jamiat Ulema-e-Hind for Assam.
+He was the Member of Parliament, Lok Sabha from Dhubri constituency from 2009 to 2024.
+In the 2024 Indian general elections, he was the wealthiest candidate from Assam with declared assets exceeding ₹ 155 crore.
+He is the founder and President of the All India United Democratic Front since 2005.
+He is also Chief Executive Officer of a non-profit organization, Ajmal Foundation which established 25 educational institutions, schools, and hospitals.

 Biography

-Ajmal was born on 12 February 1950 to a Bengali Muslim family from Hojai in central Assam.
-His family traces their origins to the Sylhet district of eastern Bengal.
+Ajmal was born to a Bengali Muslim family from Hojai, Assam.
+His family traces its origins to the Sylhet district of eastern Bengal.
 He is the son of Haji Ajmal Ali, a rice farmer who moved to Mumbai in 1950 to try to succeed in the perfume industry using the oud plant.
 After the opening of the first store in the 1960s, the Ajmal perfume brand quickly grew to become a large brand in the Middle East.
 He holds master's degrees in Theology and Arabic from Darul Uloom Deoband.

 Career

 The son of the founder of Ajmal Perfumes, he established the All India United Democratic Front (AIUDF) in 2005.
 He is also the president of the Assam State Jamiat Ulema-e-Hind.
 He is a three-time MP from Dhubri constituency.
 He has been regularly listed among "The 500 Most Influential Muslims" of the world.

 He is the managing trustee of Haji Abdul Majid Memorial (HAMM) Public Trust, Hojai.
 This trust is best known for the charitable hospital Haji Abdul Majid Memorial Hospital and Research Center at Hojai, Assam.
 He also established a hospital at Malua near Badarpur of Karimganj, named as Badarpur Hospital.
 In 2005, he established Ajmal Foundation, a non-governmental organization based in Assam, India, and operating 25 educational institutions across the state.
+Since 1995, he has served as director of Shaikhul Hind Academy, a department of Darul Uloom Deoband.